ISSS Link (e-forms)

 Documents

-Unlike F-2 and J-2 dependents, E-3 dependents do not need to obtain their own immigration document from ISSS.
+Unlike F-2 and J-2 dependents, an E-3 dependent does not need to obtain their own immigration document from ISSS.
 The E-3 LCA/approval notice and proof of relationship to the scholar (marriage or birth certificate) are usually sufficient documentation for the dependent to apply for an E-3 dependent visa (if abroad) or apply for a change of status to E-3 dependent (if in the US).

 Employment